vinefeeder/VineFeeder/README.md

 *Interacting with Services*
 Once the GUI is launched, you can interact with various streaming services by clicking on their corresponding buttons.
 The 'URL or search' box MAY be used for an immediate search entry or direct-download URL.
 If left empty a menu is offered.
+Each service's config.yaml may have an 'options:' entry just add the string you would use with devine.

 Services are displayed in alphabetical order for easy access.
 From there, you can: